The Love Bug: Promotion

 During one scene in the film, Herbie has lost one of his wheels, and Tennessee is hanging out of the passenger side door to balance him.
 The door opens, and there is no "53" logo on the door.
 This image was used heavily to promote the film.

 Reception

-The Love Bug was the second-highest-grossing film of 1969, earning over $51.2 million at the domestic box office.
+The Love Bug was the second highest-grossing film of 1969, earning over $51.2 million at the domestic box office.
 It received mostly positive reviews from critics, later earning a 78% "Fresh" rating from 18 critics on the review aggregator website Rotten Tomatoes.
+On Metacritic, the film has a weighted average score of 48 out to 100, based on 7 critics, indicating "mixed or average reviews".

-Vincent Canby of The New York Times panned the film as "a long, sentimental Volkswagen commercial ... which has the form of fantasy-comedy, lots of not-very-special effects and no real humor."
+Vincent Canby of The New York Times panned the film as "a long, sentimental Volkswagen commercial... which has the form of fantasy-comedy, lots of not-very-special effects and no real humor."

 Variety wrote, "For sheer inventiveness of situation and the charm that such an idea projects, 'The Love Bug' rates as one of the better entries of the Disney organization."